Award-Winning Foot Doctor For Women’s Foot Care In Sugar Land & Houston, Texas (TX)

 Did You Know That Women Feel Foot Pain More Often Than Men?

 You may not have heard that men have fewer foot pains than women.
 This is because they do not usually wear high heels or tight, pointy shoes.
 Women see shoes as a fashion statement and so they often sacrifice comfort for beauty.
 But women can also blame biology for their sore feet.
 Getting pregnant and going through other hormonal changes can really make a difference in the way women’s feet look and feel.

-At Foot & Ankle Associates, we understand the aches and pains that women go through.
+At Vargas Foot & Ankle Specialists, we understand the aches and pains that women go through.
 Read through this list of women’s foot pain conditions that we can successfully cure: